Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Otocinclus vestitus.
 This species lacks a black tail marking or a white border.
 Instead, the midlateral black stripe combines with the mottled patterning and continues onto the tail in a straight fashion.

 Otocinclus macrospilus.
 This species most notably has a large, black marking at the base of the caudal fin.
-Some broken white outlining can be observed in between the mottled patterning and midlateral dark line.
+Some broken white outlining is observed in between the mottled patterning and midlateral dark line.

 Otocinclus vittatus.
 This species has a very obvious white border to its midlateral black line.
 There is no observable black marking at the base of the tail, either.